Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

-The single-particle commutators can be evaluated directly using the equal-time canonical anticommutation relations (see Eq.~\eqref{eq:canonical_anticommutation_relations}).
+The single-particle commutators can be evaluated directly using the equal-time canonical anticommutation relations (see Eq.(S1) in the Supplementary Information).
 This yields

 The single-particle contributions to the equation of motion for the electronic occupations are obtained by setting $n = m$ in Eqs.~\eqref{eq:comm_cc_Hsp} and \eqref{eq:comm_cc_Hdrive}.
 All terms derived from the single-particle commutators involve the bare single-particle Hamiltonian matrix eigenvalues and Rabi frequencies.
 However, physically meaningful equations must depend on dressed electronic degrees of freedom.
 Therefore, Eqs.~\eqref{eq:comm_cc_Hsp} and \eqref{eq:comm_cc_Hdrive} alone are insufficient to fully capture the system’s dynamics.
-The required dressing is provided by many-body effects due to electron–electron and electron–phonon interactions.
+The required dressing is provided by many-body effects due to electron-electron and electron-phonon interactions.